EstebanGarnicaMateus/EstebanGarnicaMateus.github.io/README.md

 ## ABOUT ME

 Bilingual Physicist (ES-EN) from the [Universidad Pedagógica y Tecnológica de Colombia](https://www.uptc.edu.co/sitio) who has researched in the search for new semiconductor materials.
-My experience as a researcher allows me to delve into topics with high scientific rigor, in turn, it has shown me the value of continuing to study, in particular Data Science and Data Analytics, allowing me to extract knowledge through processes, algorithms and systems. and perceptions of data. in various forms.
+My experience as a researcher allows me to delve into topics with high scientific rigor, in turn, it has shown me the value of continuing to study, in particular Data Science and Data Analytics, allowing me to extract knowledge through processes, algorithms, systems and perceptions of data in various forms.

 ## EDUCATION

-B.S., Physics - Universidad Pedagógica y Tecnológica de Colombia.
+***B.S., Physics*** - Universidad Pedagógica y Tecnológica de Colombia.

 ## TECHNICAL SKILLS

-**Tools:** Python, R, MATLAB, SQL, PowerBI, Excel, GitHub, Pandas, Sklearn, NumPy.
+**Tools:** Python, R, MATLAB, SQL, PowerBI, Excel, GitHub, Git, Pandas, Sklearn, NumPy.

-**Certifications:** Data Science Route (Platzi), Basics: Data, data, everywhere (Google), How to solve problems and make decisions effectively (University of California, Irvine), Ciencia de Datos (MinTic - Universidad Distrital Francisco José de Caldas), Análisis de Datos (MinTic - Universidad Distrital Francisco José de Caldas).
+**Certifications:** Data Science Route ([Platzi](https://platzi.com/)), Basics: Data, data, everywhere (Google), How to solve problems and make decisions effectively (University of California, Irvine), Ciencia de Datos (MinTic - Universidad Distrital Francisco José de Caldas), Análisis de Datos (MinTic - Universidad Distrital Francisco José de Caldas).

 ## WORK EXPERIENCE

-### Research Assitant
+#### **Research Assistant**
 Universidad Pedagógica y Tecnológica de Colombia

 + Testing and correction of programs used in the laboratory along with their update in the Python language (libraries such as NumPy, Pandas, Sklearn) through a GitHub repository.